 In re OSB Antitrust Litigation (E.D.
-Pa.).
-Represented Weyerhaeuser in its defense of a multi-billion dollar direct and indirect purchaser class action matter relating to the oriented strand board industry.
+Pa. and S.D.
+Miss.).
+Represented Weyerhaeuser in its defense of a multibillion dollar direct and indirect purchaser class action matters and opt-out claims relating to the oriented strand board industry.

 In re Transpacific Passenger Antitrust Litigation (N.D.
 Cal.).
 Representing EVA Airways in connection with this multi-district litigation putative class action matter alleging price-fixing in the setting of fuel surcharges by certain Transpacific passenger air carriers.